What You Will Learn

 In this step, you are aiming to produce a 25 degree bevel.
 This may take a long time depending on the state of your chisels, the size, and the hardness of the steel itself.
 You have two ways to do this:

-By Hand: Grinding on a stone by hand takes more elbow grease and generally takes longer.
+By Hand: Grinding on a stone or sandpaper by hand takes more elbow grease and generally takes longer.

 By Machine: Grinding using powered equipment can be more expensive but is generally faster.